 How to Enroll

-Note: If you are interested in enrolling in the both the Land Steward Training Program and the Ecological Gardener Training Program, please only fill out one application.
+If you are interested in enrolling in the Land Steward Training Program or the Ecological Gardener Training Program for 2023, please REGISTER FOR THE WAITING LIST.

 - Design Tools and Processes